SCIFIHISTORY.NET

 Picture

-On this day in 1993, Star Trek: The Next Generation aired "Rightful Heir."
-This served as the twenty-third episode to the program's third season, and here's the plot summary as provided by TrekCore.com:
+On this day in 1993 (in the U.S.), Star Trek: The Next Generation aired "Rightful Heir."
+Officially, this served as the twenty-third episode to the program's third season, and here's the plot summary as provided by TrekCore.com:

 "Worf journeys to Boreth to meditate in hope of glimpsing a vision of Kahless.
 Worf and many of the others are surprised when Kahless actually appears and announces his intention to return to the throne and put the Empire back on a path toward honor."